-Welcome to Noisey Next, our new weekly series dedicated to bringing you our favorite new artists on the verge of blowing up, breaking ground, or otherwise worth giving a damn about.
+Welcome to Noisey Next, our series dedicated to bringing you our favorite new artists on the verge of blowing up, breaking ground, or otherwise worth giving a damn about.

 Anderson .Paak doesn't know how to surf.

 That's why, a few days before Christmas, he's sitting on the sand on a stretch of Malibu shoreline instead of partaking in the waves with the crew of his manager's friends a few yards away. .Paak doesn't come out here often; the drive is a good hour, on a reasonable day, from the Koreatown apartment he shares with his wife and five-year-old son on the east side of LA.
 But his manager's brother-in-law and a music industry pal both live in the area, and they have agreed to shepherd .Paak and his manager around to the day's slate of photo shoots and interviews across the affluent LA beach city, which juts out 27 miles into the Pacific—and away from most everything else.

 It's been a long day, and they jump at the chance to hit the waves as .Paak chats with me.
 The industry pal, Kevin, has jerry rigged an old boat motor on the shore into an auto-tow line that flings them across the waves, to varying levels of success.
 The sky is crisp and ablaze in the wake of an El Niño downpour, and we're transfixed watching them tackle the rising tide with Sisyphean gusto.

 "Boogie boarding is the closest I ever got," says the California-born .Paak, looking out and laughing as he pulls from a Corona.